Witches' Sabbath: Cautio Criminalis

 In a 2003 translation of Friedrich Spee's Cautio Criminalis (1631) the word sabbaths is listed in the index with a large number of entries.
 However, unlike some of Spee's contemporaries in France (mentioned above), who occasionally, if rarely, use the term sabbatha, Friedrich Spee does not ever use words derived from sabbatha or synagoga.
 Spee was German-speaking, and like his contemporaries, wrote in Latin.
 Conventibus is the word Spee uses most frequently to denote a gathering of witches, whether supposed or real, physical or spectral, as seen in the first paragraph of question one of his book.
 This is the same word from which English words convention, convent, and coven are derived.
 Cautio Criminalis (1631) was written as a passionate innocence project.
 As a Jesuit, Spee was often in a position of witnessing the torture of those accused of witchcraft.

 Malleus Maleficarum

 In a 2009 translation of Dominican inquisitor Heinrich Kramer's Malleus Maleficarum (1486), the word sabbath does not occur.
-A line describing a supposed gathering and using concionem is accurately translated as an assembly.
-But in the accompanying footnote, the translator seems to apologize for the lack of both the term sabbath and a general scarcity of other gatherings that would seem to fit the bill for what he refers to as a "black sabbath".
+There is a line describing a supposed gathering that uses the word concionem; it is accurately translated as an assembly.
+However in the accompanying footnote, the translator seems to apologize for the lack of both the term sabbath and a general scarcity of other gatherings that would seem to fit the bill for what he refers to as a "black sabbath".